joshbrew/mazeswarm/README.md

 [Playable Demo](https://mazeswarm.netlify.app)

 Find the exit, escape the swarm!
 Use the map to help find the keys and the exit.
+We'll be adding more to this later as we have time/energy.
+I want to develop a much richer game but using the physics and flow puzzle/action premises.

 Click to go to youtube:
 [![yt](https://img.youtube.com/vi/g-99d9Tl3K8/0.jpg)](https://www.youtube.com/watch?v=g-99d9Tl3K8)